GPUOpen-Drivers/xgl/README.md

 XGL contains code written by third parties:
 * SPIRV-LLVM translator is distributed under the terms of University of Illinois/NCSA Open Source License.
 See icd/api/llpc/translator/LICENSE.TXT.
 * LLVM opt is distributed under the terms of University of Illinois/NCSA Open Source License.
 See icd/api/llpc/imported/llvm/opt/LICENSE.TXT.
 * SPIRV-Tools is distributed under the terms of Apache License version 2.0.
-See /icd/api/llpc/translator/hex_float.h and bitutils.h.
+See icd/api/llpc/translator/hex_float.h and bitutils.h.
+* Metrohash is distributed under the terms of MIT License.
+See icd/api/llpc/imported/metrohash/metrohash-license.